rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-017/index.md

 algorithms, specialized for both single and double precision.

 Thermite has been worked on for a little over a month now.
-The AVX2 backend and vectorized math library almost fully implemented.
+The AVX2 backend and vectorized math library are almost fully implemented.
 Pre-AVX2/WASM/ARM backends are a work in progress.
 The latest documentation is available [here][thermite-documentation].

 [thermite-documentation]: https://raygon-renderer.github.io/thermite/